 An American software entrepreneur and philanthropist, Tim Gill started the Denver, Colorado-based Gill Foundation in 1994.
 The foundation is dedicated to advancing equality by supporting nonprofit organizations that serve lesbian, gay, bisexual, transgender, and allied individuals, as well as people with HIV/AIDS.
-Since its inception, the Gill Foundation has invested more than $220 million in nonprofit organizations throughout the country.
+Since its inception, the Gill Foundation has invested more than $355 million in programs and nonprofit organizations throughout the country.

 Tim is founder and former chair of Quark, Inc. He is recognized for revolutionizing the publishing industry with innovative, affordable, page-layout software.
 Tim founded Quark, Inc. in 1981 with a $2,000 loan from his parents and worked to build Quark, Inc. into a leading developer of page-layout software.

 Tim and his husband, Scott Miller, live in Denver, Colorado with their furry daughters, Maggie and Phipps.